 Plant factor is a factor, when multiplied by ETo, estimates the amount of water needed by plants.
-For purposes of this ordinance, the plant factor range for low water use plants is 0 to 0.3, the plant factor range for moderate water use plants is 0.4 to 0.6, and the plant factor range for high water use plants is 0.7 to 1.0.
-Plant factors cited in this ordinance are derived from the Department of Water Resources 2000 publication Water Use Classification of Landscape Species.
+For purposes of this ordinance, the plant factor range for very low water use plants is 0 to 0.1, the plant factor range for low water use plants is 0.1 to 0.3, the plant factor range for moderate water use plants is 0.4 to 0.6, and the plant factor range for high water use plants is 0.7 to 1.0.
+Plant factors cited in this ordinance are derived from the publication "Water Use Classification of Landscape Species."
+Plant factors may also be obtained from horticultural researchers from academic institutions or professional associations as approved by the California Department of Water Resources (DWR).